vidify/vidify/README.md

 audiosync = true
 ```

-Note: if the audiosync module is seemingly doing nothing, or returning zero as the lag always, make sure that the sink being recorded is the one where the music is playing too.
-Here's an example on Pavucontrol:
+*Note: if the audiosync module is seemingly doing nothing, or returning zero as the lag always, make sure that the sink being recorded is the one where the music is playing too.
+Here's an example on Pavucontrol (it's usually called 'Monitor of ---':*

 ![pavucontrol](images/pavucontrol-audiosync.png)